-I am an experienced Counsellor and Supervisor registered with COSCA.
+I am an experienced Counsellor and Clinical Supervisor registered with COSCA.
 I have extensive experience in a variety of counselling settings and worked with a wide range of people of different ages, social, ethnic and cultural backgrounds.

 My training is integrative which means that I draw upon a range of different therapeutic models when working with Counsellors.